 One of the most common ways smoking takes a toll on your appearance is by turning skin dull, gray, and generally lackluster.
 Smoking depletes nutrients including vitamin C, which work to repair and protect damaged skin, nicotine hinders blood flow, and cigarette smoke is filled which carbon monoxide, which displaces the oxygen in your skin.
 All of these effects together leave you with unnaturally discolored and dry skin.
-Here are foods to add to your diet for beautiful skin.

 You could get warts

 The affects of smoking even go below the belt.
 After testing nearly 60,000 women, researches concluded that smoking makes sexually active people more susceptible to HPV infection, including the genital warts that go along with it.
 Even when taking number of sexual partners into account, the study found that women who smoke are four times more likely to have genital warts, probably because nicotine suppresses your immune system.
-Get the truth about these HPV myths.

 You’re upping your risk of cataracts